akka/akka/docs/src/main/paradox/scala/http/routing-dsl/directives/file-upload-directives/uploadedFile.md

 ## Description

-Streams the contents of a file uploaded as a multipart form into a temporary file on disk and provides the file and metadata about the upload as extracted value.
+Streams the contents of a file uploaded as a multipart form into a temporary file on disk and provides the file and metadata about the upload.

-If there is an error writing to disk the request will be failed with the thrown exception, if there is no field with the given name the request will be rejected, if there are multiple file parts with the same name, the first one will be used and the subsequent ones ignored.
+If there is an error writing to disk the request will be failed with the thrown exception.
+If there is no field with the given name the request will be rejected.
+If there are multiple file parts with the same name, the first one will be used and the subsequent ones ignored.

 @@@ note